mhpatel96/RouterMonitor/README.md

-Uses an Arduino DUE.
+Uses an Arduino Uno R4.

 Requires FreeRTOS.
 Not included with project.

-Monitors an LED on the front of a wireless router using an LDR ladder and a bunch of insulating tape.
-Logs timestamped entries to onboard EEPROM on an outage event.
+Peridoically pins the network and logs any outage events.

 Yes, I am this frustrated with my ISP.